acmi-lab/cmu-10732-robustness-adaptivity-shift/README.md

 versus targeted adversarial attacks, shifts that preserve (factors of) causal structure and/or support versus shifts that respect geometric invariances.
-In this class we will take a grand tour of the literature on robustness and adaptation under distribution shift, bringing together perspectives from distributional robustness, structural causal models, adversarial learning (in both senses),
+In this class, we will take a grand tour of the literature on robustness and adaptation under distribution shift, bringing together perspectives from distributional robustness, structural causal models, adversarial learning (in both senses),